tejalwakchoure/iodine-ozone/README.md

 1. Creating a calendar heatmap in Pythpn
 2. Using Rawgraphs
-3. Using Figma to polish a chart
+3. Using Figma to polish a chart - moved Y axis to the right too!

 ## Future improvements and additions

 1. Making a graphic to compare the conditions that preceded the highest iodine levels to the current scenario effectively.
+2. Maybe annotate the heatmaps to highlight highest and lowest values.